 Hear the astonishing tales of events that occurred near Newburgh’s waterfront many years ago.
 On this tour, attendees will hear ghost stories from Newburgh’s early settler days, the Civil War Era, and even ghostly events that occurred during the 1900’s.
 Listen to some of Newburgh’s most mysterious tales, including the tale of the Steamboat Missouri and The Newburgh Tobacco Company’s “Homespun Twist”.
 This is a great tour for any historic enthusiast!

 State Street Tour:

 Be prepared to be amazed by the frightening events that took place long ago on this quaint little street.
 Who would have ever guessed that such a gruesome past exists in the charming little town of Newburgh, Indiana?
 On this tour, attendees will hear stories from the Civil War Era, the Great Depression, and the early 1900’s.
 Listen to some of Newburgh’s most haunting tales, including the tragedy at Farmer’s Bank, The Exchange Hotel’s slave history, and tales of Hulvershorn’s Coffin Shop.
 This tour is great for anyone that likes to be spooked!

 What to expect:

 Each tour group is guided through the streets of downtown Newburgh by a tour guide.
 The tour guide will stop at certain locations along the tour and tell stories of Newburgh’s haunted past.
 There are also “ghostly” actors who tell stories along the way.
 The stories are based on newspaper articles, historical documents and stories passed on by Newburgh residents.
 This is not a “haunted house” type tour, so no ghosts will jump out and try to frighten attendees during the tour.
 The historic tales alone provide a good enough scare.The guided walking tours depart every 12 minutes from Preservation Hall (200 State Street).
 Each walking tour lasts approximately 50 minutes and will stay close to the downtown area.
 This is an outdoor walking tour, and comfortable walking shoes are recommended.
 Hayride tours last approximately 40 minutes.

 Many people go on more than one tour by booking one tour early in the evening, then going to dinner and taking the other tour later in the evening.
-Others prefer to do both tours back to back.
+Others prefer to do tours back to back.